rust-lang/book/src/ch00-00-introduction.md

 covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.
-In Appendix F, you can find translations of the book, and in Appendix G we’ll cover how Rust is made and what nightly Rust is.
+In Appendix F, you can find translations of the book, and in Appendix G, we’ll cover how Rust is made and what nightly Rust is.

 There is no wrong way to read this book: if you want to skip ahead, go for it!